-Purchase Requests

-Jason goes to Purchases \rightarrow Purchase Management \rightarrow Request for Quotation.
-He notices the purchase request for Wood y Wood Pecker, and clicks the yellow pencil to open it in Edit mode.
+Purchase Requests Jason goes to Purchases \rightarrow Purchase Management \rightarrow Request for Quotation.
+He notices three purchase requests for Wood y Wood Pecker.
+He selects these three purchase requests by clicking the checkbox in front of them, then clicks the Merge Purchase Orders action at the right to order all products in one go.
+He clicks the yellow pencil to open the merged purchase request in Edit mode.
 Now he decides to purchase some extra desks, because Luke, the Sales Manager, told him he expects more sales.
 To do this, he clicks the yellow pencil in front of the order line and changes the quantity to 10.
 He clicks the Save & Close button, then he clicks Compute to see the total price of the quotation.
 From the Delivery & Invoicing tab, he specifies that the invoice has to be created from the picking (Invoicing Control From Picking).
 To confirm the purchase order, he just has to click the Convert to Purchase Order button.

-8. Receive the products

-The supplier Wood y Wood Pecker sends the goods to your company.
+10. Receive the products The supplier Wood y Wood Pecker sends the goods to your company.
 Jason receives the goods and enters this receipt in OpenERP.

-Incoming Shipments

-Jason goes to Warehouse \rightarrow Warehouse Management \rightarrow Incoming Shipments.
+Incoming Shipments Jason goes to Warehouse \rightarrow Warehouse Management \rightarrow Incoming Shipments.
 He notices the incoming shipment for Wood y Wood Pecker, and clicks the green arrow to start receiving the products.
-He clicks the Validate button to confirm that the desks have been received from the supplier.
-From the Incoming Shipments list view, he notices that the Delivery order for the customer is now ready to process (red text at the top of the screen).
+He clicks the Validate button to confirm that all products have been received from the supplier.
+From the Incoming Shipments list view, he notices that the Delivery order for the customer is now ready to process (red text at the top of the screen), at least for the desks.
 He wants to check the stock of Desks and goes to Warehouse \rightarrow Product \rightarrow Products.
 In the Name field, Jason types desk, then clicks Search.
 The real stock is 10, the virtual stock is 8, because of the confirmed sales order for two desks.

-You can receive / deliver goods from both list and form view.
+List versus Form view You can receive / deliver goods from both list and form view.
 You can also receive / deliver goods by product instead of by complete order.

-9. Create the draft purchase invoice

-Because the purchase order was set to be invoiced from the picking, Jason can now create the draft invoice, which allows for easy invoicing control.
+11. Create the draft purchase invoice Because the purchase order was set to be invoiced from the picking, Jason can now create the draft invoice, which allows for easy invoicing control.

-Draft Purchase Invoice

-Jason returns to Warehouse \rightarrow Warehouse Management \rightarrow Incoming Shipments and clicks Clear.
+Draft Purchase Invoice Jason returns to Warehouse \rightarrow Warehouse Management \rightarrow Incoming Shipments and clicks Clear.
 He opens the extended filters and clicks the To Invoice button.
 He ticks the check box in front of the incoming shipment to be invoiced and then clicks the Create Invoice action in the Reports section at the right side of the screen.
 He selects the Purchase Journal and clicks Create to generate the draft invoice.
 The screen with the supplier invoice will open.
 We will get back to this later.